cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/self-assessment.md

 <p>In permissioned blockchains an individual or group of participants holds the authority to validate blocks of transaction or to participate in the consensus mechanism, as well as to create smart contracts and/or transactions.
 The actor’s involvement is therefore restricted.
 Permission-less blockchains are contrary to this: Block verification, smart contract creation, and transactions on permission-less blockchain networks are open to all members.</p>
 [explanation]

->>Why do managed blockchains not have to mitigate the Byzantine General's Problem?<< ( ) Because managed blockchains do not use any consensus algorithm (x) Because managed blockchains operate in a predictable environment with elements of authority and hierarchy ( ) Because managed blockchains do not use proof-of-work as a consensus algorithm
+>>Why do managed blockchains not have to mitigate the Byzantine Generals Problem?<< ( ) Because managed blockchains do not use any consensus algorithm (x) Because managed blockchains operate in a predictable environment with elements of authority and hierarchy ( ) Because managed blockchains do not use proof-of-work as a consensus algorithm